dchua-ch/Stats-preview-card/README.md

 - View the optimal layout depending on their device's screen size

 ### Screenshot
-I started by marking up and styling the mobile layout as shown below.
 ![Mobile Stats Preview Card](images/stats-preview-mobile.png)
 *Mobile layout of stats preview card*

-I then used a media query to style the desktop layout.
 ![Desktop Stats Preview Card](images/stats-preview-desktop.png) *Desktop layout of stats preview card*